 I travel to the USA several times a year – to go camping, sightseeing, and of course shopping!
 Many of us do.
 And when we go we take our mobile phones with us.
-But even though using your Canadian mobile phone in the USA is as easy as it is when you’re on home soil; the price of doing so can be quite shocking!
+But even though using your Canadian mobile phone in the USA is as easy as it is when you’re on home soil; the price of doing so can be quite shocking, that’s why I decided to browse this site to find the best phone service option!

 So as I plan my next trip the USA it was quite a nice coincidence that Mobile Syrup published an article about a new promotion from Roam Mobility.
 This got me thinking about some of the alternatives we have to the obvious choices and what I should do on my next trip south.